Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Abstract

 \section{Abstract}

-{Adaptive clinical trial designs have gained popularity, allowing for modifications to sample sizes, participant populations, treatment arm selection, and other parameters.
-However, existing adaptive trial designs do not address changes to the intervention packages themselves, which have a reputation for invalidating statistical inferences.
-This has motivated the development of Learn-As-you-GO (LAGO), an adaptive clinical trial design that allows for modifications to multicomponent intervention packages over different stages.
-Centre characteristics might be confounders, predicting both the intervention package implemented and the outcomes in the centres.
-This work extends LAGO theory by using fixed centre effects to control for confounding by indication through both measured and unmeasured centre-specific characteristics.
-We show that the fixed centre effects provide reliable control for centre-level confounding even with small numbers of centres, demonstrating applicability of this LAGO design across various trial settings.
-We also extend LAGO to allow centres to participate in more than one stage, which is realistic in large-scale implementation trials.
-Point and interval estimators for the intervention effects are derived.
-Consistency and asymptotic normality of the intervention effect estimators are established.
-Moreover, we provide valid hypothesis tests for overall intervention effect.
-The optimal intervention package achieving a predetermined outcome mean while minimizing cost is estimated through constrained optimization.}
+The Learn-As-you-Go (LAGO) design is an adaptive clinical trial design allowing modifications to multicomponent intervention packages across stages.
+Centers participate in more than one stage, as is common in large-scale implementation trials.
+In LAGO trials, center characteristics may act as confounders, predicting both the intervention package and the outcomes.
+We extend LAGO theory by introducing fixed center effects to control for confounding by indication through measured and unmeasured center characteristics.
+Conditioning on center characteristics by including fixed center effects ensures asymptotic results hold without requiring explicit characterization of unmeasured confounders.
+Our methods apply even with small numbers of centers.
+LAGO theory is established for continuous outcomes following a generalized linear model and binary outcomes following a logistic regression model, unifying theory across outcome types.
+Point- and interval estimators are derived, and consistency and asymptotic normality are established.
+Valid hypothesis tests for the overall intervention effect are provided, and the optimal intervention package minimizing cost subject to a target outcome mean is obtained via constrained optimization.\\\\ {\it Keywords:} unmeasured confounding, implementation science, adaptive designs.